 GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding E 2.4.1: COMMUNITY IDENTITY tion, maintenance, and enhancement of the unique identity of each existing community.
 2.4.1.1 Design control combining zone districts shall be expanded for commercial and multiple family zoning districts to include identified Communities, Rural Centers, historic districts, and scenic corridors.
 Consistent: The CVSP has its own development standards and regulations.
 2.4.1.2 The County shall develop community design guidelines in concert with members of each community which will detail specific qualities and features unique to the community as Planning staff and funds are available.
 Each plan shall contain design guidelines to be used in project site review of all discretionary project permits.
 Such plans may be developed for Rural Centers to the extent possible.
 The guidelines shall include, but not be limited to, the following criteria: A. Historic preservation B. Streetscape elements and improvements C. Signage D. Maintenance of existing scenic road and riparian corridors E. Compatible architectural design F. Designs for landmark land uses G. Outdoor art Not Applicable: The County is responsible for implementing this policy and the project does not impact the County's ability to carry out this responsibility.
 2.4.1.3 All properties located within the historic townsite known as Clarksville, El Dorado and Diamond Springs shall be designated on the zoning maps as Design Historic (-DH) combining zone district.
 Other historical townsites may apply for a historical overlay per guidelines in the Zoning Ordinance.
 Not Applicable: The CVSP is not located within the boundaries of the Clarksville, El Dorado and Diamond Springs historic townsites.
 2.4.1.4 Strip commercial development shall be precluded in favor of clustered contiguous facilities.
-Existing strip commercial areas shall be developed with common and continuous landscaping along the street frontage, shall utilize common driveways, and accommodate parcel-to-parcel internal automobile and non-automobile circulation where possible Consistent: The CVSP proposes a small neighborhood commercial site (CV-NC).
-This site is anticipated to be one cluster development with multiple tenants in one building.
-The site will have shared parking, common driveways, and encourage access via the bikeway and trail system with the CVSP.
+Existing strip commercial areas shall be developed with common and continuous landscaping along the street frontage, shall utilize common driveways, and accommodate parcel-to-parcel internal automobile and non-automobile circulation where possible Consistent: The CVSP includes the CV-P-PD land use designation where only approval of a conditional use permit and planned development would allow for commercial uses.
+If the site is developed with a commercial use, it is anticipated to be one cluster development with multiple tenants in one building.
+The site would have shared parking, common driveways, and encourage access via the bikeway and trail system with the CVSP.
 Landscaping will be continuous and consistent with adjacent street frontages.